WEST LIBERTY CHRISTIAN FELLOWSHIP

 CHURCH COVENANT:

-We covenant together with God and with one another in an ever-increasing relationship with God as follows: Lord God-Father, Son, and Holy Spirit we covenant with you and with each otherThat we will seek to live by the Spirit of the Law and by the Spirit of Grace in all things
+We covenant together with God and with one another in an ever-increasing relationship with God as follows: Lord God -- Father, Son, and Holy Spirit we covenant with you and with each other… that we will strive to take Your Word seriously as we seek to be doers of Your Word..

-BARUCH ATA YHWH SEBAOTHBless You.
+BARUCH ATA YHWH SEBAOTH – Bless You.
 Praise You.
 Thank You Beloved LORD GOD.
-We are thankful for our Servant team as they tend to the physical needs of our building so we have a safe, warm, and welcoming place to worship.
+We are thankful for the youth of our church and community and we thank you for the opportunity to help them grow up in Your Word.

 Weekly Dawn Prayer – Wednesday mornings at 7:00am both in person and via Zoom